npryce/krouton/README.md

 Compositional: routes are composed from primitive parts, and user-defined routes can be used in exactly the same way as the predefined primitives.

+Mandatory aspects of a resource locator go in the path

+Query parameters are optional and are interpreted by the resource.

 ## Routing Policy Operations

 * Parsing: `UrlScheme<T>.parse(String) -> T?`